What are three ways that the US tried to reduce immigration?

 Usually immigrants were only detained 3 or 4 hours, and then free to leave.
 If they did not receive stamps of approval, and many did not because they were deemed criminals, strikebreakers, anarchists or carriers of disease, they were sent back to their place of origin at the expense of the shipping line.

-See also What is the physical quality of life index in India?
+See also What is the cost of living index for 2020?

 How did immigration change from the 1800s to the early 1900s?